nikhilnair8490/CppND-Capstone-Snake-Game/README.md

 * Players can set their names in console
 * Game window title displays player name, alongwith score, and FPS
 * Game history is logged in `build/game_history.txt` after each game session
+* Real time game stats are displayed on the console with highest score tracking

 ## Project Rubric Points
 ### Loops, Functions, I/O - meet at least 2 criteria